kyleskrinak/jekyll-blog/_posts/2022-04-07-code-presentation.md

 * A re-org at Duke
 * Office of Information Technology’s call for Code+ project <!-- .element: class="fragment" -->
 * A mutually-beneficial project <!-- .element: class="fragment" -->
-  * Supports the cohort, Drupal, Open Source, and Duke
+  * Supports the Code+ team, Drupal, Open Source, and Duke
 * Duke maintains an internally-developed module on D.O. in need of attention <!-- .element: class="fragment" -->
   * AKA “BasicShib” https://www.drupal.org/project/basicshib
 * A Duke need: integrate Grouper with Shibboleth <!-- .element: class="fragment" -->